wcypierre/gilded-rose-exam/README.md

 ### What do we expect?

-1. Please make multiple commits with good commit message.
-Do not show final code change in a single commit.
-Show us your best code and the steps you took to refactor this code.
+1. Please make multiple commits with a good commit message.
+Do not show the final code change in a single commit.
+Show us your best code and the steps you took to refactor this.
 2. We dont like commit messages like "fix typo", "update code", "housekeeping", "cleanup code", use git fixup for this cases.
 3. Good clean code.
 4. Meaningful names.